University of Law.

 - you did not prepare for the Visa interview, could not answer relevant questions about the University and did not provide the correct documents with your Visa application as outlined in the Tier 4 Policy Guidance.

 9. English Language Requirements

-If, you have met our English language requirements, but your contact with the University prior to or during your course leads us to reasonably believe that your English language ability would be likely to seriously jeopardise your success on your course, we may ask you to demonstrate your English language ability by undertaking a Pearson or IELTS test at our expense.
-If you do not meet the minimum Pearson/IELTS scores stated for your course on our website, the University will be entitled to withdraw you from your course.
-In such circumstances, the University will have no liability to you but will refund to you any fees you have already paid less your deposit.
+If, you have met our English language requirements, but your contact with the University prior to or during your Course leads us to reasonably believe that your English language ability would be likely to seriously jeopardise your success on your Course, we may ask you to demonstrate your English language ability by undertaking a Pearson or IELTS test at our expense.
+If you do not meet the minimum Pearson/IELTS scores stated for your Course on our website, the University will be entitled to withdraw you from your Course.
+In such circumstances, the University will have no liability to you but will refund to you any Course fees you have already paid minus your deposit.

 If you have any concerns about this you must contact email@example.com as soon as possible.

-e) These terms (which include the Fee Schedule) constitute the entire agreement between you and the University and you confirm that in accepting your place you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these terms.
+e) These Terms (which include the Fee Schedule, the Instalment Schedule, any other documentation which has been expressly incorporated by these Terms or the Fee Schedule and any separate offer documentation and correspondence received by you and stated as forming part of these Terms pursuant to paragraphs 3(c) and 4(c) of these Terms) constitute the entire agreement between you and the University.
+By accepting your place on your Course, you confirm that you have not relied on, and shall have no right or remedy in respect of, any statement, representation, assurance or warranty (whether made negligently or innocently) other than as expressly set out in these Terms.

-If you accepted your place on a course prior to 10 October 2016, the above terms and conditions will not apply to you.
-If you have notpreviously been sent your applicable terms and conditions, and they are not inthe terms and conditions archive, you can obtain a copy by e-mailing firstname.lastname@example.org
+If you accepted your place on your Course prior to 21 June 2018, the above Terms and Conditions will not apply to you.
+If you have not previously been sent your applicable terms and conditions you can obtain a copy by e-mailing firstname.lastname@example.org